vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 79

 This sense is secret and/or inner \( *nigarbha* \) 18 insofar as Śiva is transcendent, unattainable by thought and word.
-The spiritual master considers Śiva his own inner transcendent self, this same omnipresent self being also the self of the disciple, who is to have a personal inner experience of this full omnipresent pure divine Consciousness, “all his fetters having been destroyed by the compassionate gaze of the guru” \(Dī, p.
+The spiritual master considers Śiva his own inner transcendent self, this same omnipresent self being also the self of the disciple, who is to have a personal inner experience of this full omnipresent pure divine Consciousness, “all his fetters having been destroyed by the compassionate gaze of the guru” \(Dī , p.
 174\).
 This

-“sense”—this experience, that is—of the *vidyā* , concludes the Dī, consists in “the concentration of the mind \[ *anusandhāna* \] on the experience of the unity of Śiva, the master, and the self.”
+“sense”—this experience, that is—of the *vidyā* , concludes the Dī , consists in “the concentration of the mind \[ *anusandhāna* \] on the experience of the unity of Śiva, the master, and the self.”
 But how is one to concentrate on this unity?
 The answer is:

 I give you only a mere indication of how it is done, O Mistress of the gods\! \[A fusion\] of this sort results from the one-pointed attention on the unity of Śiva, the guru, and the self. //49//